26-Page Dental Template Customisation in 59 Days — White-Label for a US Marketing Agency

 A US marketing agency delivered a Figma design for SmilePro Dental and access to their branded WP Engine template system.
 The agency had sourced the sitemap from their SEO team, worked with the client to define a fresh design direction using the Luminous template, and built content documentation per page.
 Our task was to take that Figma as the authoritative design spec and customise the template to match it — across a 26-page build where some pages had content pulled from the existing live site and others were designed with entirely new content from the ground up.

-The agency’s ask was focused on execution discipline.
+The agency’s ask was focused on clean execution.
 Apply the template to each page’s Figma frame precisely, flag any content gaps rather than bridging them with guesswork, and sustain the fix loop until every backlog item was reconciled.

 The agency’s content documentation did not always align with the Figma block structure — a section designed as a map-and-contact block was delivered with long-form copy under different headings, and some content blocks appearing on staging had no equivalent in the template or the Figma file.
 Each such gap had to be flagged and resolved through the agency’s shared backlog rather than interpreted on our side.

 What the agency was guarding against was a content-sourcing problem that can silently degrade a template build’s consistency.
 SmilePro Dental had an active site with content organised around its original navigation structure — cosmetic care, family care, and dental services.
 The new Figma reorganised that content across the agency’s template system with new page structures and a different visual hierarchy.
 A dev team that migrates content from the old site into new template blocks without checking against the Figma risks embedding structural mismatches that only surface in QA.
-On a build where the end client had indicated specific imagery from their own archive and had an existing patient gallery, the content mapping discipline was not a preliminary task — it ran in parallel with the customisation through every fix round.
+On a build where the end client had indicated specific imagery from their own archive and had an existing patient gallery, mapping each content block to its source was not a preliminary task — it ran in parallel with the customisation through every fix round.

 Risk context.
 When a dental practice’s content is split between an existing live site and newly prepared agency documents — and the new template reorganises that content across cosmetic and family care tracks with different visual hierarchies — the failure mode is structural mismatch: content blocks carried from the old site into new Figma-designed sections that don’t fit, inconsistencies between the two service tracks that only surface in QA, and a fix loop that runs longer because the lineage of each content block was never mapped before building started.